nisasaf/doc.saf/README.md

 2. Make sure you've created the database for your cloned project.
 If not, please create it first.
 3. Back to your cloned local project, copy an <b><i>.env.example</i></b> file and paste at the same path.
 4. Rename the file as <b><i>.env</i></b>
-5. Then, right click wherever and choose GitBash here.
+5. Then, right click wherever and select GitBash here.
 6. Type <b>composer install</b> click and enter to install the vendor folder.
 7. After the installation process is complete, type <b>php artisan key:generate</b> and click enter.
 8. Type <b>php artisan migrate</b> to make a migration.